 Limited: Included same features as XLT, but adds a power driver's seat, rear audio controls, illuminated running boards, 16 in (41 cm) alloy rims, front-speed sensitive windshield wipers, five power points, ten cupholders, leather seats (with heated first row), and an optional rear entertainment system with DVD player.

 Being launched on September 30, 1999, the 2000 Ford Excursion was described by Popular Science as the "biggest sport utility on the planet."
 This would be the most successful model year for the Excursion, with nearly 69,000 examples sold.
-After largely meeting sales projections at its launch, demand for the model line was affected by the energy crisis of the 2000s.
-While able to produce 70,000 examples yearly, sales from 2001 onward struggled to reach half of that capacity, becoming the lowest-selling SUV sold by Ford or Lincoln-Mercury.
+After essentially meeting sales projections at its launch, demand dropped in part because of the energy crisis of the 2000s.
+Annual production capacity was 70,000, but sales from 2001 barely reach half that number and the model become the lowest-selling SUV marketed by Ford or Lincoln-Mercury.

-The large size of the Excursion led to it being dubbed the Ford Valdez by the Sierra Club in 1999 (in reference to the Exxon Valdez supertanker).
+The large size of the Excursion led to it being dubbed the Ford Valdez by Martin Short of the Sierra Club in 1999 (in reference to the Exxon Valdez supertanker).
 In 2007, Time selected it as one of the "Fifty Worst Cars of All Time."

-From 1998 to 2012, a second-party SUV conversion of the Ford F-250 was sold in Brazil.
+From 1998 to 2012, an aftermarket SUV conversion of the Ford F-250 was sold in Brazil.
 Similar in design and layout to the Excursion, the F-250 Tropivan differed primarily by its assembly as a second-party conversion (similar to the Centurion Classic).
 In contrast to the Excursion, two different wheelbases of the Tropivan were produced.

 During and since its production, the Excursion has become a basis for several types of aftermarket vehicles.
-As a result of its body commonality with the Super Duty model range, the bodywork of the Excursion led to aftermarket conversions of Ford medium-duty truck chassis (Ford F-650 and F-750) to SUVs; to accommodate the longer wheelbase, the body typically is fitted with an extra set of doors.
+As a result of its body commonality with the Super Duty model range, the bodywork of the Excursion led to aftermarket conversions of Ford medium-duty truck chassis (Ford F-650 and F-750) to SUVs; to accommodate the longer wheelbase, the body was typically modified with an extra set of doors.

 At the other end of the size scale, the Hennessey VelociRaptor SUV was created by mating the rear bodywork of the Excursion with the bodywork of the first-generation Ford Raptor (a practice similar to the creation of the 1990s Centurion Classic C350).

 The Excursion also has served as a basis for stretch limousines.
-Though Ford imposed a strict 120-inch length limit on body extensions (on full-frame cars such as the Lincoln Town Car), many examples of the Excursion have been extended longer on an unofficial basis, coinciding with its heavier-duty chassis.
+Though Ford imposed a 120-inch length limit on body extensions (on full-frame cars such as the Lincoln Town Car), some Excursions have undergone longer extensions.

 Media related to Ford Excursion at Wikimedia Commons